 Looking for dog-friendly beaches on Oahu?
 Check out this list by the Hawaiian Humane Society

 To ensure that you dog or cat qualifies for the Hawaiian “5 Days or Less” quarantine program (and ideally Direct Airport Release), start preparing well in advance.
 The following steps are required.
-For the full details of these requirements, see the checklist.
+For the full details of these requirements, see the government checklist, plus the latest information page, including warnings of any delays.

 Have your dog or cat implanted with a microchip.
 This doesn’t need to be done before the rabies vaccine (although that’s a good idea, if you later want to travel to the EU with your pet), but needs to be done before the rabies titre test.